Andrew Surman has made more than 200 appearances for the Cherries across three spells, including two loan stays.

 A regular during the club's Championship-winning season of 2014/15 and ever-present in the first year in the Premier League, he was appointed vice-captain ahead of the 2016/17 campaign.

 Born in South Africa, Surman moved to England with his family when he was nine and grew up in Southampton.

-After drawing attention from the Saints whilst playing for local side Hedge End Rangers, the midfielder opted to join their academy and later became the then youngest ever player to turn out for the reserves.
+After drawing attention from the Saints while playing for local side Hedge End Rangers, the midfielder opted to join their academy and later became the youngest player to turn out for the reserves.

-At Carrow Road, success would soon come Surman’s way as he played 22 times in the Canaries’ Championship winning season of 2010/11.
+At Carrow Road, success would soon come Surman’s way as he played 22 times in the Canaries’ Championship-winning season of 2010/11.

-Yet, in the summer of 2013, and after having played just seven times for Norwich in the previous campaign, Surman signed back on loan for the Cherries for a second time.
+In the summer of 2013, and after having played just seven times for Norwich in the previous campaign, Surman signed on loan for the Cherries for a second time.

 After making 35 appearances in the Championship as Eddie Howe guided the Cherries to promotion, the switch was made permanent ahead of the 2015/16 campaign.